PhD, Biology (CMB Program) - West Virginia University, Morgantown

 Postdoctoral Research, Molecular Endocrinology - University of Texas Southwestern Medical Center, Dallas

-Dr. Sen received his undergraduate degree in Microbiology with minor in Chemistry and Zoology from Bangalore University in 2000 followed by Masters degree in Biochemistry from University of Calcutta, India in 2002.
-Thereafter he joined the PhD program in Cell and Molecular Biology at West Virginia University, where he worked with Dr. Jorge Flores and Dr. Keith Inskeep.
-His PhD work focused on the intracellular mechanisms regulating the functions of corpus luteum, a transient endocrine gland that plays a vital role in reproduction by supporting pregnancy.
-Following his PhD in 2005, Dr. Sen moved to Michigan State University for a post-doctoral fellowship in Reproductive Endocrinology in the Department of Animal Sciences.
-At Michigan State University, he worked with Dr. George Smith on the role of a novel neuropeptide called Cocaine-and Amphetamine-Regulated Transcript on follicular development.
-Dr. Sen was also part of a research team that discovered a novel oocyte specific protein involved in early embryonic development.
-In 2008, Dr. Sen joined the laboratory of Dr. Stephen R Hammes in the Division of Endocrinology and Metabolism at University of Texas Southwestern Medical Center, Dallas for a second post-doctoral fellowship in Molecular Endocrinology and then in 2009 he moved from Dallas to Rochester in Upstate New York as Research Assistant Professor at University of Rochester Medical Center, Rochester.
-In 2015, Dr. Sen established his own laboratory and was promoted to Assistant Professor (Tenure Track) in the Department of Medicine, Division of Endocrinology and Metabolism at University of Rochester School of Medicine and Dentistry.
+Dr. Sen received his undergraduate degree in Microbiology with minor in Chemistry and Zoology from Bangalore University followed by Masters degree in Biochemistry from University of Calcutta, India.
+Thereafter he joined the PhD program in Cell and Molecular Biology at West Virginia University.
+Following his PhD, Dr. Sen moved to Michigan State University for a post-doctoral fellowship in Reproductive Endocrinology in the Department of Animal Sciences.
+He did a second post-doctoral fellowship in Molecular Endocrinology with Dr. Stephen R Hammes in the Division of Endocrinology and Metabolism at University of Texas Southwestern Medical Center, Dallas.
+Dr. Sen then joined the University of Rochester Medical Center at Rochester, NY first as a Research Assistant Professor and later established his own laboratory in the Department of Medicine, Division of Endocrinology and Metabolism at University of Rochester School of Medicine and Dentistry.
 He also held an Adjunct Faculty position at The College of Brockport, State University of New York and was visiting research scientist at the Center for Human Reproduction in New York City.
 In August of 2017, Dr. Sen joined the Reproductive and Developmental Sciences Program at Michigan State University.
 He currently holds an Assistant Professor position in the Department of Animal Sciences at MSU.
-Dr. Sen has two patents related to a cancer biomarker and an infertility treatment option in women.
-His research is currently funded by the National Institute of Health (NIH), Michigan State University, Ferring Pharmaceuticals and the Foundation for Reproductive Medicine.
-He has published more than 25 peer-reviewed manuscripts and invited-reviews in leading scientific journals such as Proceeding of the National Academy of Sciences of the United States of America (PNAS), Journal of Clinical Investigation, Nature Reviews Endocrinology, Journal of Biological Chemistry, Endocrinology and Molecular Endocrinology.
+His research has been funded by the National Institute of Health (NIH), Michigan State University, Ferring Pharmaceuticals and the Foundation for Reproductive Medicine.
+He has published more than 32 peer-reviewed manuscripts and invited-reviews in leading scientific journals.
 Dr. Sen has been awarded the Endocrine Society’s Pfizer Early Career Investigator Award.
-He is also the recipient of the Endocrine Society’s outstanding abstract award, Larry Ewing trainee award from the Society for the Study of Reproduction as well as outstanding graduate student HERF fellowship from West Virginia University.
-Dr. Sen serves on NIH study sections and has served as an external expert for the French National Research Agency.
-He also serves as a reviewer for numerous scientific journals including FASEB, JBC, PLoS Genetics, Biology of Reproduction, Neuroscience and Developmental Biology.
-He is currently an Editorial Board member for Endocrinology and has previously served as an editorial board member for the Journal of Endocrinology and the Journal of Molecular Endocrinology.
-Dr. Sen has been invited to present his work in numerous international meetings, universities and pharmaceutical companies.
-Dr. Sen loves to cook and watch movies in his spare time.

 The main focus of the lab is to understand the role of steroids and hormones in health and disease.
 Specifically, the lab is interested in understanding the cross-talk between steroid-induced extranuclear kinase signaling and intranuclear transcription and its downstream physiological effects.
 To elucidate this “outside-inside” communication of steroid signaling, we initially concentrated towards understanding androgen actions in ovarian physiology and female fertility.
 Through development of different ovarian cell-specific knockout mouse models our laboratory established for the first time that androgens play a critical role female fertility.
 The lab has further elucidated that the physiological effects of androgen are mediated through a synergistic action between the androgen receptor-mediated nuclear and extra-nuclear signaling and this phenomenon is highly conserved across tissues (ovary and prostate cancer) and species (mouse to humans).
 Most recently, we have turned our attention towards understanding steroid-induced epigenetic modulation.
 We are trying to understand how prenatal exposure to steroids and hormones in the form of maternal/fetal pathologies, nutritional deficits/excess, lifestyle choices/stress, as well as medical interventions, re-programs the epigenome that in turn alters the developmental course of the fetus or offspring leading to long-term harmful outcomes that often culminate in adult pathologies.
 We have created animal models for steroid hormone prenatal exposure and are studying the underlying mechanism(s) and its effect on metabolism and fertility.
 The lab uses a wide range of mouse models, primary cell culture and cell lines as well as cell and molecular techniques, genomic and physiological tools.